When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 How It Performed

-The Helix Midnight has a medium firm (6) feel that should feel comfortable for a broad swath of sleepers.
-With ample contouring from the Memory Plus Foam, this model is excellent for most side and back sleepers, especially those between 130 and 230 pounds.
-The contouring cushions the shoulders, hips, and spine while the coil system amps up responsiveness to support the lumbar region.
-The responsive surface also makes it easy to change positions and move on the mattress.
+The Helix Midnight Luxe has a medium firm (6) feel that should be comfortable for a broad swath of sleepers.
+With ample contouring from the memory foam, this model is excellent for side sleepers between 130 and 230 pounds and back sleepers under 130 pounds.
+The foam cushions the shoulders, hips, and spine while the coil system amps up responsiveness.
+A zoned design in the coils offers extra support for the lumbar region.
+The responsive surface also makes it easy to change positions.

-After delivery, customers have 100 nights to try out the Helix Midnight with the option to return it for a full refund.
-A 10-year warranty protects against mattress defects.
+After delivery, customers have 100 nights to try out the Helix Midnight Luxe with the option to return it for a full refund.
+A lifetime warranty protects against mattress defects.

 Silk & Snow Mattress